top of page

 These movements can help naturally open your Eustachian tubes, making the process easier.

-When to equalize while scuba diving
+When to equalise while scuba diving

 Practising and being aware of these mistakes can lead to a much safer diving experience.